(Photo courtesy Cory Doctorow)

 Whatever you may think about his claims, assuming you care enough to give them more than cursory consideration, it is clear that the depth of the NSA’s local signals intercept is far deeper than the average citizen realized.
 Shock and surprise, therefore, are logical reactions.
 The accompanying outrage, however, is misplaced – for Americans, anyway.
 What our government has created, after all, is nothing more or less than what we the people asked for.
 We told the government we were frightened, and rewarded those politicians who appealed to our fears.
 And so they’ve built the security apparatus to, theoretically at least, keep us safe.
 Never mind that it can never actually hope to accomplish that goal, and never mind that mission creep will inevitably result in surveillance systems employed for tasks well beyond what was originally intended.
 We’re getting what we demanded, and therefore, what we deserve.

 It has been a long time since “The only thing we have to fear is fear itself,” so the idea that Post-9/11 America is different than Pre-9/11 America is likely uncontroversial.
 Pre-9/11, machines that virtually strip-searched everyone wishing to board an aircraft would have been absolutely unthinkable.
-After, we as a country we put our heads down and accepted the indignity.
+After, we as a country we put our heads down, assumed the position and accepted the indignity.
 Because terrorism, apparently.
 We’re soft these days.
 Or, as one writer colorfully put it, the days before 9/11 were the days “before a handful of religious-gibberish-spouting Middle Eastern whackjobs somehow managed to transform the most powerful nation on earth into an asylum full of cringing, paranoid pants-wetters.”